 However, drysuits can be challenging to maintain proper buoyancy control and trim and can task load the diver.

 The Drysuit Mini provides an overview of how to manage the buoyancy and balance & trim your drysuit, as well as managing common failures and problems.

 This is not a critical skills class.
 Failures will not be introduced by the instructor in this class.

 The Drysuit Mini is designed for any diver wanting to learn how to comfortably dive in drysuit by enjoying the advantages it offers, as well as recognizing and managing the risks it can present.

 Drysuits aren't exclusive to cold water.
 Divers use drysuits worldwide, in warm water and cold water, due to the increased thermal protection they offer on multi-dive days, in addition to the redundant buoyancy when diving in double tanks.

-This 1 day workshop focuses on providing the diver the knowledge, tools and skills to get comfortable and balanced in a drysuit, as well as a thorough understanding of how to comfortably manage them.
+This mini focuses on providing the diver the knowledge, tools and skills to get comfortable and balanced in a drysuit, as well as a thorough understanding of how to comfortably manage them.

 Drysuits offer the diver many benefits.
 However, like anything else, there is a tradeoff.
 The trade-off, in this case, is the potential for a rapid ascent and additional task loading.

 Divers new to drysuits will appreciate the shortened learning curve on getting balanced & trimmed and how to minimize risks & task loading.